CANADA FX DEBT-C$ tumbles on risk aversion, Goldman charges

 By Jennifer Kwan

-TORONTO, April 16 (Reuters) - The Canadian dollar tumbled more than a cent against the U.S. currency on Friday as global stocks plummeted on increased risk aversion after regulators charged U.S. investment bank Goldman Sachs (GS.N: Quote) with fraud.
+TORONTO, April 16 (Reuters) - The Canadian dollar tumbled more than a cent against the U.S. currency on Friday as global stocks plummeted on increased risk aversion after regulators charged U.S. investment bank Goldman Sachs (GS.N) with fraud.

 The currency fell to a low of C$1.0165 to the U.S. dollar, or 98.38 U.S. cents as investors scampered to safer assets on news the U.S. Securities and Exchange Commission had charged Goldman Sachs with fraud in the structuring and marketing of a debt product tied to subprime mortgages.
 [ID:nN16121493]